-The evidence recently brought forward by Dale and Richards (1918) makes it clear that this view must be extended to include capillary, as well as arterial, tone.
-Variations in capillary tone had previously been described by Roy and Graham Brown (1879), and by Langley (1911), but Dale and Richards have examined the conditions necessary for its maintenance and the means by which it may be increased or decreased.
-From the present point of view the most important of their conclusions are, first, that the presence of an adequate supply of oxygen in the circulating blood is essential for the maintenance of tone both in the arterioles of the muscles and in capillaries, and, second, that capillary tone is lessened by the addition to the blood of small amounts of histamine.
+The evidence recently brought forward by Dale and Richards and by Krogh makes it clear that this view must be extended to include capillary, as well as arterial, tone.
+Variations in capillary tone had previously been described by Roy and Graham Brown (1879), and by Langley (1911), but Dale and Richards, and especially Krogh, have examined the conditions necessary for its maintenance and the means by which it may be increased or decreased.